-Have you ever noticed that different vegetables take a set amount of time to get cooked?
-How by just adding baking powder in cakes and doughs, they look fluffier?
+Before we share examples of chemistry in everyday life, let us ask you this, have you ever noticed that different vegetables take a set amount of time to get cooked?
+How by just adding baking powder to cakes and doughs, they look fluffier?
 Can you recall the remedy of rubbing iron over bee stings?
 Have you tried removing a turmeric stain from a cloth and were perplexed to see it spread instead of getting cleaned?
 Do you want to know the plausible explanations for such phenomena?
 All these processes are nothing but chemical reactions taking place in everyday life.
 Being one of the popular branches of Science, practical applications of this subject is far more than just ‘Chemistry Laboratories’.
 If you want to read more about such Chemistry in everyday life facts then here is a blog that will shed light on the same!

 This Blog Includes:

 Regarded as the central science, Chemistry involves the study of how different substances change colours, shape, size and forms when reacted with another material or a set of substances.
 Furthermore, the application of various Branches of Chemistry across different fields has led to many discoveries and high-end innovations which has helped mankind in one or the other way.
 Understanding Chemistry in everyday life is important because: